 Here's what you need to know about federal and D.C. legal protections for employees who receive tips.
 You can find out more about the District of Columbia's minimum wage, tip rules, overtime standards, and other wage and hour issues at the District of Columbia's Department of Employment Services.

 In 2018, the District of Columbia Council passed the Tipped Wage Workers Fairness Amendment Act.
 The Act repealed the results of a voter referendum that had increased the District's tipped minimum wage.
 It also imposed new requirements on employers of tipped employees, including the following:

 For the full requirements and effective dates of the Act, read the Tipped Wage Workers Fairness Amendment Act of 2018.

 The basic rule of tips, under federal law and state law, is that they belong to the employee, not the employer.
 Employers may not require employees to hand over their tips unless one of these exceptions applies:

 Minimum wage laws protect all employees, whether or not they receive tips.
 Employees are entitled to earn the full minimum wage per hour as set by federal or state law.
 Currently, the federal minimum wage is $7.25 an hour.
-However, employees in D.C. are entitled to the higher state minimum wage of $12.50.
-On July 1, 2018, the minimum wage will increase to $13.25.
+However, employees in D.C. are entitled to the higher state minimum wage of $16.10 an hour (in 2023).

 District of Columbia law allows employers to claim a tip credit.
-D.C. employers must pay tipped employees at least $3.33 an hour for the first half of 2018.
-(On July 1, 2018, the tipped wage will increase to $3.89.)
-This means that employers may take a tip credit of $9.17 an hour (or $9.36 starting in July), as long as the employees make at least the state minimum wage with tips.
+D.C. employers must pay tipped employees at least $5.35 an hour.
+This means that employers may take a tip credit of $10.75, as long as the employees make at least the D.C. minimum wage with tips.
 If not, the employer must make up the difference.